Holography of New Conformal Higher Spin Gravities in 3d: General boundary conditions

-The Chern-Simons action can be put in the canonical form on the manifold with the topology $\Sigma \times \mathbb{R}$ where $\Sigma$ is a two dimensional manifold on the boundary and $\mathbb{R}$ denotes one dimensional manifold. $\Sigma$ is usually considered as a disc with coordinates $\rho$ and $\phi$.
-The action can be written in the 2+1 decomposition and calculation of charges follows standard procedure of holographic analysis for Chern-Simons action, which is briefly reviewed in the Appendix A. To impose the general boundary conditions to the CS theory based on the gauge group G, first, we are going to partially fix to radial gauge.
-This means that we can write the field $\omega$ as and group element $b$ depends on the radial coordinate.
+As we have seen in the previous section, the CS action is in this approach usually put in the canonical form on the manifold with the topology $\Sigma \times \mathbb{R}$.
+Here $\Sigma$ is a two-dimensional manifold on the boundary and $\mathbb{R}$ denotes one-dimensional manifold. $\Sigma$ is usually considered as a disc with coordinates $\rho$ and $\phi$.
+The action can be written in the 2+1 decomposition.
+To impose the general boundary conditions to the CS theory based on the gauge group G, first, we will partially fix to radial gauge.
+This means that we can write the field $\omega$ as while group element $b$ depends on the radial coordinate.
 The particular choice of bcs is done by choosing $\Omega(t,\phi)$, and when we want to translate the solution to metric formulation, it will depend on the precise form of the group element $b$.
-Here the $\Omega(t,\phi)$ is defined by expanding it in all the generators of the gauge group, multiplied with arbitrary functions.
-One can write then $\Omega(t,\phi)=\tau(t,\phi)_{A(k),B(l)} \TTT^{A(k),B(l)} d\phi+\mu(t,\phi)_{A(k),B(l)} \TTT^{A(k),B(l)} dt $ where $\tau(t,\phi)^{A(k),B(l)}$ and $\mu(t,\phi)^{A(k),B(l)}$ are arbitrary functions. $A(k),B(l)$ denote the indices of the generators, for $k$ going from 1 to the number of symmetric indices in the generator, and $l$ from 1 to the number of antisymmetric indices in the generator. $\mu(t,\phi)^{A(k),B(l)}$ represent the chemical potentials which are in this consideration set to zero, while the functions $\tau(t,\phi)^{A(k),B(l)}$ become charges and define asymptotic symmetry algebra.
+Here, the $\Omega(t,\phi)$ is defined by expanding it in all the generators of the gauge group, multiplied by arbitrary functions.
+We can write $\Omega(t,\phi)=\tau(t,\phi)_{A(k),B(l)} \TTT^{A(k),B(l)} d\phi+\mu(t,\phi)_{A(k),B(l)} \TTT^{A(k),B(l)} dt $ where $\tau(t,\phi)^{A(k),B(l)}$ and $\mu(t,\phi)^{A(k),B(l)}$ are arbitrary functions. $A(k),B(l)$ denote the indices of the generators, with $k$ and $l$ going from 1 to $s_1$ and $s_2$ respectively.
+With total number of indices $s=s_1+s_2$. $\mu(t,\phi)^{A(k),B(l)}$ are the chemical potentials which we here set to zero, while the functions $\tau(t,\phi)^{A(k),B(l)}$ become charges and define asymptotic symmetry algebra.
+The fact that we used the expansion in all the generators and functions $\tau(t,\phi)$ dependent on $(t,\phi)$, and allowed these functions to vary, the boundary conditions can be referred to as most general.
+The chemical potentials are here set to zero for simplicity, as they play a role for consideration of thermodynamics of the solutions in the system.
+In this work we consider specific solutions for the near horizon boundary conditions (below) where the chemical potentials are not set to zero.
 The corresponding gauge parameter $\xi$ is also expanded in the generators $\TTT^{A(k),B(l)}$ of the group.
 The gauge parameter is restricted by considering the transformations that conserve the boundary conditions.